 Our marketing goals are to build the "Citi Trends" brand, promote customers' association of the "Citi Trends" brand with value, quality, fashion and everyday low prices, and drive traffic into our stores.
-We generally focus our advertising efforts during the first quarter (Spring/Easter), back-to-school and Christmas through the use of hip-hop radio stations, both local and syndicated.
-In addition, we promote fashion trends and exciting deals in our window signage and through in-store announcements on our Muzak system.
-We also utilize social media as a way to engage our customers.
+We generally focus our advertising efforts during the first quarter (Spring/Easter), back-to-school and Christmas through the use of hip-hop radio stations and social media.
+In addition, we promote fashion trends and exciting deals in our window signage and through in-store announcements.
 In 2011, we started a Facebook page which has grown to nearly 600,000 followers.
-Recently, we began to use Instagram and a relatively small amount of mobile and digital advertising.
-In 2014, we launched an on-line store with a limited offering in order to test customer interest.
-In 2015, the on-line store grew to include merchandise from the ladies', men's, children's, shoes and accessories areas.
-In 2016, the test continued as we enhanced the product offering.